Lenox Hill Neighborhood House's Storied History

 Lenox Hill Neighborhood House was originally founded in 1894 as a free kindergarten for immigrants and is among the oldest settlement houses in the nation.
 At its core, the work has not changed since our founding—we still educate children, feed hungry neighbors, care for the elderly, advocate for vulnerable individuals and provide critical, comprehensive services to immigrants and low-income New Yorkers, helping them to gain the skills they need to strengthen themselves today and build a better community for tomorrow.

-In celebration of our 125th Anniversary in 2019, and in collaboration with an historian with access to our archives, we constructed a wonderful history book highlighting our 125 years of service to the community.
+In celebration of our 125th Anniversary in 2019, and in collaboration with an historian working with our archival collection (housed at the Hunter College Libraries), we constructed a special history book highlighting our 125 years of service to the community.
+Click here to read the book.

 “A settlement, like a pebble dropped in the sea of humanity, causes opportunities to circle outward as far as the eye can reach.” - Mary Wells, Lenox Hill Neighborhood House’s First Head Worker from 1894-1898